 When she added, “The movie before they did the TV series,” I felt my brain starting to churn.
-Could she mean Superman and the Mole Men, the 1951 film starring George Reeves and Phyllis Coates and which preceded the Adventures of Superman TV series that premiered later in the year?
+Could she mean Superman and the Mole Men, the 1951 film starring George Reeves and Phyllis Coates and which preceded the Adventures of Superman TV series that premiered the following year?
 I didn’t recall offhand any scenes from the film that even took place at the “Daily Planet,” given it opens with Clark Kent and Lois Lane arriving on the scene of the story they’re chasing.
 That said, I couldn’t remember specifics.

 “Hmmm,” I thought to myself as I stood at the window and took a gander at the building across the street.
 “Could be.”

 The structure in question is the Medical Arts Building, located on Central Avenue across from the Arlington in Hot Springs.
 Though I wasn’t carrying my phone at the time and therefore unable to take a picture, I found a few online.
 The photo on the left is the building as it appeared in 2005, while the one on the right was taken circa 1929 (and, as it happens, similar to what it might have looked like in early episodes of the George Reeves series).

 “Hmm,” my uncertain memory taunted me.
 “Could be.”

 My initial internet detective attempts while on vacation resulted in either unsourced or conflicting information, so I decided to table my “investigation” until I returned home.
 Once reunited with my laptop and my rather sizable home video library that includes the first two seasons of Adventures of Superman, the first thing I did was verify my recollection that the Daily Planet doesn’t even appear in Superman and the Mole Men.